pagekey/blog/blog/misc/linear-regression-sklearn.md

 Notice that we use $\hat{y}$ (prounounced "y hat") to represent our predicted value.
 All in all, the goal of linear regression is to find an equation for $\hat{y}$.
 First though, let's use the above equation to find the residual of a real-world example.

 Consider someone who is 5'8 and weighs 160 pounds.
 When all's said and done, we'll have an equation where we plug in the x-value, 5'8, and get a weight as a result.
 If the result is 170 pounds, then we have a residual of 160-170=-10 pounds.
-In math terms, \(y=160\) and \(\hat{y}=170\), meaning that residual \(e=-10\) for this particular point.
+In math terms, $y=160$ and $\hat{y}=170$, meaning that residual $e=-10$ for this particular point.

 Another example is someone who is 6'0 and 200 lbs.
 If our model predicted that they would weight 190, the residual e=200-190=10.

 #### How is residual different from error?

-Since the variable used for residual is \(e\), you may think that it's the same thing as error.
+Since the variable used for residual is $e$, you may think that it's the same thing as error.
 It's similar, but not quite the same.
 As it turns out, the **residual** is the exact difference between the actual and predicted value for a given sample, as we've already seen; the **error** is the same thing, but for an entire population [3][4].
 This means that the error can be hard or impossible to calculate exactly, so it's usually just theoretical.

 #### Understanding Correlation Coefficients

 Another key part of calculating the regression line is to correlation coefficients.
 Khan Academy concisely summarizes the concept: "Correlation coefficients are trying to measure how well a **linear model** can describe the relationship between **two variables**" (emphasis mine) [5].
 See [5] for a video to build intuition, so that you can match the given correlation coefficient to a dataset based on how well it is correlated and whether the correlation is positive or negative.

-The ability to calculate a correlation coefficient \(r\) will play a key role in determining the slope \(m\) of our regression line \(\hat{y}\).
+The ability to calculate a correlation coefficient $r$ will play a key role in determining the slope $m$ of our regression line $\hat{y}$.

 In order to actually calculate the correlation coefficient, we'll need two more concepts in our toolkit: sample mean and standard deviation.